 Child poverty is a serious concern for Puerto Rico that must be addressed as part of the recovery effort.
-When Hurricanes Irma and Maria hit, the child poverty rate was already at 56%.
+When Hurricanes Irma and María hit, the child poverty rate was already at 56%.
 Increased economic challenges brought on by post-storm conditions may lead to an increase in this rate over time.
 Unless mitigated by impactful recovery programs, child poverty has dangerous implications not only for the future of Puerto Rico, but the whole of American society.
 Children living in poverty are less likely to complete school, have poorer health with less access to medical services, and tend to keep a low economic status earning lower wages through adulthood.

-According to The Youth Development Institute of Puerto Rico, six (6) out of every ten (10) children in Puerto Rico are living in poverty.
-This adds a unique layer to the social vulnerabilities Puerto Rico's communities face in recovery.
+According to The Youth Development Institute of Puerto Rico, 6 out of every 10 children in Puerto Rico are living in poverty.
+46 This adds a unique layer to the social vulnerabilities Puerto Rican communities face in recovery.

-Child Poverty: A Great Abyss for the Puerto Rican Economy, Instituto Desarrollo Juventud, http://juventudpr.org/wp-content/uploads/pdf/Child\Poverty\in\Puerto\Rico\Infographic.pdf
+&lt;sup>46 Child Poverty: A Great Abyss for the Puerto Rican Economy, Instituto Desarrollo Juventud, http://juventudpr.org/wp-content/uploads/pdf/Child Poverty in Puerto Rico Infographic.pdf

-Figure 23.
+Figure 21.
 Statistics provided by the Youth Development Institute